abhiwand/atk/README.md

 * engine-spark - majority of the engine code
 * event/ - logging framework
 * event-api/ - logging framework
-* examples/ - internal example code, add examples here so we don't have to email scripts around
 * graphbuilder-3 - Titan graph construction and reading
 * graphon/ - some graph related plugins that run on Spark and GraphX
 * igiraph/ - a few graph algorithms that run on Giraph